htlou/NLPDL/hw2/README.md

 Conclusion:

-From our experiment and theoretical analysis, we can conclude that PEFT is a more efficient way to finetune large models.
+From our experiment and theoretical analysis, we can conclude that PEFT is a more efficient way to finetune large models (both in terms of memory and FLOPs), though it may have some performance loss.